 Other events throughout the year will be listed in the events section.

 These dates can be downloaded here:< less

-Parklands ET Primary has several spaces available for hire, outside of school times.
+Parklands ET Primary has several spaces available for hire to groups and organisations, outside of school times.
 We are committed to using the school as a community asset and look forward to welcoming members of the community into our lovely building.

 At present we are limiting bookings but please let us know your plans and if we can accommodate you safely we will do so.

 Spaces available are the school hall, playground and our community meeting room.

 Please see our Lettings policy below for price and terms and conditions, or contact Sherry on firstname.lastname@example.org to find out more.

 Booking forms – please submit completed booking forms to email@example.com.

 Please call us on 01934 404 555 with any questions.